Ed1123/100-days-of-code/log.md

 **Thoughts:** Feeling good, a little tired and the beggining but good after all.
 Today I finish early.
 It's 9pm. :D

+### Day 20: February 03, 2020 (Quizes and first real assigment)

+**Today's Progress**: I did some quizes and solve the first problem of my first real assigment.
+Still basic algorithms.

+**Thoughts:** It was a good day meeting an old friend after a long time.
+It's good to have good friends supporting you. :)